Dale Earnhardt Jr.'s Plane Slid Off A Runway And Crashed In Tennessee

 What exactly happened here?
 That’s still being investigated.
 The WJHL report states the Cessna skidded off the end of the runway, but it’s not clear if the aircraft had just landed or was aborting the takeoff.
 Regardless, the accident reportedly caused enough damage to rupture the jet’s fuel tank, leading to a significant fuel spill.

-Earnhardt Jr. retired from NASCAR in 2017 after a long and successful career in NASCAR that includes two victories at the Daytona 500.
+Earnhardt Jr. retired from NASCAR in 2017 after a long and successful career that includes two victories at the Daytona 500.
 Considering the extent of the damage done to this Cessna, we’re extremely grateful everyone on-board escaped with their lives, never mind limited injuries.

 Source: WJHL, WBIR via YouTube